 The place: New York.
 The year: 1979.
 The magazine: PIM (Public Illumination Magazine), the world's smallest magazine of its kind (7x11 cm.) is born.
 Originally non-weekly, later non-monthly, then non-biannual, now non-occasional, PIM offers its readers tasty tidbits in words and pictures on a given topic each issue.
 Contributions are welcome from regular and irregular strictly pseudonymous contributors on next issue's theme (see back cover of current issue).

-56 issues & over 25 years later, PIM is proud to offer it's pages to you electronically, free of charge.
+68 issues & over four decades later, PIM is proud to offer it's pages to you electronically, free of charge.
 To obtain a cordless, glossy, two-color copy of the latest issue, see the list of bookstores on page 3.
-For back issues, try Printed Matter, www.printedmatter.org.
-One issue subscriptions are available through amazon.com.
+To purchase online, try Printed Matter, www.printedmatter.org.

 Prof. Dr. Dr. Zagreus Bowery, Editor ().